batmanpriv/VPSH/README.md

 BatProxy workers are servers that connect to VPSH.
 To set up a worker:

-1. **On the worker server:**
+1. **On the worker server (Cloudflare):**
-   - Run the BatProxy server software
-   - Configure the worker URL (e.g., `ws://your-server.com:8080`)
+   - Follow the deployment guide in the [BatProxy repository](https://github.com/batmanpriv/BatProxy).
+   - Deploy the `worker.js` code to Cloudflare Workers.
-   - Set a password
+   - Set the `PASSWD` environment variable.

 2. **On your VPSH Android app:**
    - Go to BatProxy tab
-   - Add the worker URL and password
+   - Add the worker URL (e.g., `wss://your-worker.workers.dev`) and the password
    - Start the BatProxy service

 3. **Connect clients:**
-   - Configure clients to use the VPSH proxy
+   - Configure clients to use the VPSH proxy (HTTP/SOCKS5)
    - All traffic will be intelligently routed through healthy workers

+---

 ## Troubleshooting